d4rk-d4nph3/Ransomware-Reports/README.md

 [![Made with](https://img.shields.io/static/v1?label=Ransomware&message=Reports&color=blueviolet)](https://github.com/d4rk-d4nph3/Ransomware-Reports)
 [![Made with](https://img.shields.io/static/v1?label=Contribution&message=Welcomed&color=green)](https://github.com/d4rk-d4nph3/Ransomware-Reports)

-This repository serves as an archive of publicly available reports related to Ransomware.
+This repository serves as an archive of publicly available reports/whitepapers/articles related to Ransomware.
 This might be useful for researchers as a reference as I didn't find a central repository containing these reports.

 This repo is inspired from [threat-INTel](https://github.com/fdiskyou/threat-INTel) and [APTnotes](https://github.com/kbandla/APTnotes).